f0-x/f0-x.github.io/content/posts/js-map-vs-array/index.md

 featuredImagePreview = "./posts/js-map-vs-array/images/maps-vs-array-feature-image-preview.jpg"
 +++

-Javascript `Map` is a recently introduced data structure, hence it is not as widely understood as it would first appear, also is not as little as it first appears.
+Javascript `Map` is a rarely used data structure, hence it is not as widely understood as it would first appear, also is not as little as it first appears.
 We will start off with some fundamentals in this post and gradually head towards explaining the `Map`'s function as well as certain situations in which it may be helpful.

 ## The Big :o: Notation